Florida State University Aquatics

 FSU Campus Recreation

 In addition to swim lessons and lifeguarding at the Leach the aquatics staff operates the waterfront facility known as the Rez.
-Starting at 8am everyday there are eight lifeguards working between the Rez and Leach, this continues until 5pm.
+Starting at 8am every day, eight lifeguards work between the Rez and Leach, continuing until 5pm.
 The Rez is home to our summer camp, Camp Flastacowo.

-The campers are in the water first thing learning lifelong skills and the lifeguards are there ensuring their safety.
-At 5pm, we begin getting ready for our swim lessons at the Leach and bring on anywhere between 12-16 instructors and an additional lifeguard.
-Between the hours of 5pm and 7pm, during the week, we could have up to 25 employees working between our two sites.
+The campers are in the water first thing, learning lifelong skills, and the lifeguards are there ensuring their safety.
+At 5 pm, we begin getting ready for our swim lessons at the Leach, bringing in anywhere from 12 to 16 instructors and an additional lifeguard.
+Between 5 pm and 7 pm on weekdays, we could have up to 25 employees working across our two sites.

-A major challenge is not having quite enough staff during the summer time, which stems from a multitude of reasons.
+A major challenge is not having quite enough staff during the summer, stemming from a multitude of reasons.
 Many of the lifeguards go home for the summer because they are not taking classes.
-Some go home because their on campus housing has closed and they have to.
+Some go home because their on-campus housing has closed, and they have to.
 Finally, others go home because they know they can make more money at the pools back home.
 Ultimately, we struggle with the burnout that comes with the same amazing 40ish staff having to work over 415 hours every week

-To see what University of Georgia’s Director of Aquatics, Alex Nichols, had to say on the subject in last months Spotlight: University of Georgia Aquatics
+To see what the University of Georgia’s Director of Aquatics, Alex Nichols, had to say on the subject in last month’s Spotlight: University of Georgia Aquatics